-where $A$ is the amplitude of the signal, and $L$ is the optical cavity length.
-Given the wide tunability range of our laser, it is possible to measure the Free Spectral Range (FSR) of the cavity and directly measure the optical cavity length $L$ as,
+where $A$ is the amplitude of the signal and $L$ is the optical cavity length.

+Several approaches can be implemented to conduct the optical length measurement.
+Typically, for field and long term operation systems it is necessary to actuate the laser frequency in closed loop in order to remain at the high sensitivity operation point around the cavity resonance\cite{BIBREF15a}.
+Heterodyne interferometry could also be implemented to measure the test-mass dynamics which would emerge as phase changes of the beat note that can be measured against a frequency reference\cite{BIBREF15b}.
+However, not all measurements require long-term stability and, particularly in our case, certain reference acceleration measurements, inter-device comparisons (as shown in Figure~\ref{cal}), and numerous calibrations can rely on the sufficient short-term stability provided by contemporary research laser systems, together with the SI-traceability capabilities offered by our reference acceleration measurement approach.

-which amounts to 172\,$\upmu$m.
-We have chosen a DC cavity readout to best accommodate the short cavity length and finesse properties, for which a Pound-Drever-Hall\cite{BIBREF16} scheme is not practical.
-Here, the highest sensitivity of the cavity can be achieved by tuning the laser wavelength to the points $\lambda_s$ where $\vert\mathrm{d}V(\lambda)/\mathrm{d}\lambda\vert$, obtained from the FSR measurement, reaches its maximum value.
+Well-known modulation and AC detection schemes are typically used to avoid susceptibility to effects like laser power fluctuations which, however, have been measured to be negligible in our setup, as shown in Figure~\ref{dispnoise} (magenta trace--laser intensity noise).
+For these reasons, and striving for simplicity towards optomechanical reference acceleration standards, we have chosen a DC cavity readout to best accommodate the short length and moderate finesse properties of our optical sensor, for which a Pound-Drever-Hall\cite{BIBREF16} scheme is neither practical nor necessary.
+In this readout scheme, the highest sensitivity of the cavity can be achieved by tuning the laser wavelength to the points $\lambda_s$ where $\vert\mathrm{d}V(\lambda)/\mathrm{d}\lambda\vert$, reaches its maximum value.